simondilhas/practice_circle/docs/index.md

 ### 2. I Document my Practice
 > To Make It Visible and Enable Collective Improvement

-I document what I do, what I notice, and what I learn — so that my process can be understood, questioned, and built upon.
+I document what I do and observe directly — not my interpretations, but the raw experience itself.
-This record allows both personal reflection and collective refinement, turning data into insight, and effort into shared learning.
+This record allows both personal reflection and collective refinement, turning direct observation into shared understanding.

 ### 3. I Balance Procedural Authority and Personal Responsibility
-> To Keep the Work Stable and Prevent Dependence on Strong Leaders
+> To Prevent Corruption Blind Faith and Hero Worship

 Integrity depends on tension between structure and conscience.
 I balance procedural authority and personal responsibility, ensuring that process serves people, not the other way around.
 Authority is procedural, not personal.
 Clarity and documentation hold power, not individuals.

 ### 4. I Engage Through Dialogue
-> To Protect Trust and Prevent Corruption
+> To Protect Trust and Resolve Conflict

 When conflict arises, I engage directly and with honesty through dialogue.
 I seek understanding before judgment, and clarity before reaction.